edwardcallow/tesco-jargon/p.md

 > Previously known as pallet pick or S dock.

 #### Paperless goods in
-The system that automatically allocates work to the Goods In team.
+The system that automatically allocates work to the goods in team at a depot.

 #### Paperless picking
 An electronic system used instead of paper labels when assembling and loading store orders.